What does fact checked mean?

 Sunflower seed butter is fairly low in sodium, with 120 milligrams of sodium per serving.
 This equals around 5 percent of the daily recommended maximum sodium intake of 2,300 milligrams per day.
 Excess sodium intake causes fluid retention as well as high blood pressure, medically termed hypertension.
 Hypertension often leads to heart disease.

 Sunflower seed butter serves as an excellent non-animal source of protein, with 7 g per serving, or around 14 percent of your daily recommended protein intake.
-Protein, found in every cell in the body, is necessary for the repair and replacements of tissue, nerves and cells and also plays an important role in normal growth during childhood, adolescence and pregnancy.

 Vitamins and Minerals